ubaldot/vim-manim/README.md

 The rendering output is stored in the quickfix list.
 Type `:copen` and `:cclose` to open/close the quickfix list.
 See `:h quickfix` for more info.

-Moreover, two events are provided: `ManimPre` and `ManimPost` that trigger actions before and after the actual `manim` rendered is executed.
+Two events `ManimPre` and `ManimPost` are also provided.
+The former triggers actions before the actual `manim` program is executed, whereas the latter just after.
 As an example of usage, you may consider the following:

 ```
 autocmd!
 User ManimPre echom "Manim rendered is being called..."